d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 1. What happens if you want to use regression for realistic price estimation of houses or stock prices?
     1. Show that the additive Gaussian noise assumption is not appropriate.
 Hint: can we have negative prices?
 What about fluctuations?
     1. Why would regression to the logarithm of the price be much better, i.e., $y = \log \textrm{price}$?
     1. What do you need to worry about when dealing with pennystock, i.e., stock with very low prices?
 Hint: can you trade at all possible prices?
 Why is this a bigger problem for cheap stock?
-For more information review the celebrated Black-Scholes model for option pricing :cite:`Black.Scholes.1973`.
+For more information review the celebrated Black--Scholes model for option pricing :cite:`Black.Scholes.1973`.
 1. Suppose we want to use regression to estimate the *number* of apples sold in a grocery store.
     1. What are the problems with a Gaussian additive noise model?
 Hint: you are selling apples, not oil.
     1. The [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) captures distributions over counts.
 It is given by $p(k \mid \lambda) = \lambda^k e^{-\lambda}/k!$.
 Here $\lambda$ is the rate function and $k$ is the number of events you see.
 Prove that $\lambda$ is the expected value of counts $k$.